Cristy94/cristy94/README.md

 ### Favorite things
- - 🏓 Table tennis, also in VR - https://elevenvr.com/
+ - 🏓 Table tennis (also in VR - https://elevenvr.com)
  - ♟Chess
  - 🎹 Playing the piano
  - 🎸Playing the acoustic guitar